 Strategy and Change Management

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 Your initial foundation year is focused on applied learning geared to high intensity teaching and study throughout the course.
 The delivery of course content is a blend of lectures, tutorials and online mediums.

-Our teaching methods for the degree courses are varied depending on which course/modules you take, offering a number of teaching styles to suit the needs of our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
-We also operate an open-door policy, with additional availability via email and our online learning platform, which is currently Aula.
+Our teaching methods for the degree courses are varied depending on which course/modules you take, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
+We also operate an open-door policy, with additional availability via email and our current online learning platform, Aula.

 Progression through the modules develops knowledge and skills, including communication (written and oral), study skills, research methods, project management, presentation and career development.
 We will also encourage you to consider your employability and/or entrepreneurial development.